Isometry

 In mathematics, an isometry (or congruence, or congruent transformation) is a distance-preserving transformation between metric spaces, usually assumed to be bijective.
 The word isometry is derived from the Ancient Greek: ἴσος isos meaning "equal", and μέτρον metron meaning "measure".
+If the transformation is from a metric space to itself, it is a kind of geometric transformation known as a motion.

 Introduction

 Given a metric space (loosely, a set and a scheme for assigning distances between elements of the set), an isometry is a transformation which maps elements to the same or another metric space such that the distance between the image elements in the new metric space is equal to the distance between the elements in the original metric space.

 In a two-dimensional or three-dimensional Euclidean space, two geometric figures are congruent if they are related by an isometry;

 the isometry that relates them is either a rigid motion (translation or rotation), or a composition of a rigid motion and a reflection.